Ovid/chatgpt-shopping/README.md

 While I've done some Android development with Kotlin, I have never done iOS development, nor do I know the Swift programming language.

+Note that the app is not perfect, it has an intermittent sorting bug, and I wrote no tests.
+However, it works well enough for me.

 This project is available under the MIT license.